dohlee/chromoformer/preprocessing/README.md

 ### Quickstart

+Before running the preprocessing pipeline, you should install [conda](https://docs.conda.io/en/latest/) package manager and [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow managing system.
+In short, the execution order of snakemake pipeline will be determined by the input-output dependencies specified in the snakemake rule files (Snakefile or `.smk` files in general), as in [GNU Make](https://www.gnu.org/software/make/manual/make.html).
+Here we eventually need processed histone ChIP-seq read depth files to train Chromoformer, so the whole preprocessing pipeline, properly configured with dependencies, will automatically do all the necessary jobs for you.

-Install [conda](https://docs.conda.io/en/latest/) package manager and [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow managing system, and run the pipeline using the command below:
+When you are ready with the prerequisites above, run the pipeline using the command below:

 ```
-snakemake --resources network=1 -j32 --use-conda --conda-frontend mamba -pr
+snakemake --resources network=1 -j 32 --restart-times 3 --use-conda --conda-frontend mamba -pr
 ```

 Adjust the number of `network` resource according to your network bandwidth and I/O capacity (e.g., increasing it to 2 will allow at most two concurrent downloads).
 You can also adjust the number of processors to use with the parameter `-j`.
+To handle unexpected network issue when downloading data, adjust `--restart-times` option (3 will be sufficient in most cases).
 Note that `--use-conda` option will automatically install the required tools and python packages for you.
 We highly recommend to install `mamba`, which remarkably reduces the time to create environment compared to `conda`.
 If you do not have `mamba` installed in your system, install it in the base environment with:

 ```
 conda install mamba -n base -c conda-forge